 I am so excited that Charlie and I have decided that this upcoming summer we'll get our own dog (obviously Lil' Bruddah will teach the new pup how to snuggle).
 I look forward to the constant companionship, and am so glad I'll have a little buddy to help me stay here in my present when my past threatens to pull my backwards.
 Also, we can nap together.

 If you’ve find support from animal friends I’d love to hear about it!
-Shoot me an email at Alisa [at] Healing Honestly [dot] com.
+Shoot me an email through my contact page or send me a pic through instagram.
 All puppy photos are welcome and encouraged at all times!

 Sign up to receive my Friday emails, which always includes new stories, my Netflix recommendations (with content warnings, because, duh), and puppy pics.